rafael-c-alexandre/project-sec/README.md

 The HA should return the correct answer from the quorum of responses from the correct servers even though one response is fake.

-#### Case 10.
+#### Case 4 - stage 2.
 Byzantine server responds with no users at location to the HA

 For this test case, start 3 correct servers and 1 byzantine server in mode 4 with 0 byzantine users.
 3 regular users with usernames, user1 user2 and user3 using the grid file **grid1.txt** and using the command file **correct_behaviour.txt**.